CCBlueX/LiquidBounce/src-theme/README.md

 ## Building

-To build the themes, you need to have NodeJS and Python installed. \
+To build the themes, you need to have Node.js and Python installed.
-Then run `python build.py` to build the theme. \
+Then run `python build.py` to build the theme.

 ### Testing